hockleyj/smartcore-p2p/README.md

 Code released under [the MIT license](https://github.com/msg768/smartcore/blob/master/LICENSE).

-Copyright 2013-2015 BitPay, Inc. Bitcore is a trademark maintained by BitPay, Inc.
+Copyright 2013-2015 BitPay, Inc. Smartcore is a fork of Bitcore which is a trademark maintained by BitPay, Inc.